Dixith1/Design-Thinking/README.md

 # Design-Thinking
-This is for submission of assignment on design thinking with a Picture
+This is for submission of assignment on design thinking with a Picture to clear understand which project i worked.

 ![Case Study1]
 (https://tailstrike.com/media/k4oilqrj/klm-4805-1.jpg)